Long-Term Concussion Effects, Treatment & More

 Remember that you can get a concussion without violent contact with another person or object.
 It can happen whether you’re playing a sport or not.
 You don’t have to experience loss of consciousness or memory loss for it to be real.
 If you had any kind of head trauma and are experiencing symptoms of a concussion that don’t go away after a few weeks, you should be evaluated for post-concussion syndrome.

-If you’ve been diagnosed with a concussion, you probably have a lot of questions.
-If you are an athlete, you probably want to know how long this recovery is going to take and how soon you can get back to your sport.
-Unfortunately, there are no easy answers.
+If you’ve been diagnosed with a concussion, you probably want to know how long recovery is going to take and how soon you can get back to your sport.
+Unfortunately, the answer varies depending on your situation, overall health, specific injury, and many other factors.

-Most people recover from a first concussion within a few weeks, providing they don’t immediately experience another one.
-One study shows that most collegiate athletes return to baseline performance within 2 weeks.
+Research shows that most collegiate athletes return to baseline performance within 2 weeks.
 However, only 50% of high school athletes return to baseline within that time period.
-Many of them need up to 4 weeks.
+Many of them need up to 4 weeks to recover.

 That said, every concussion is unique, as is the recovery process.
 If you’ve had a previous concussion, your symptoms and recovery might be completely different than before.